Laboratory Technical Questions

 ANAB accreditation assessors evaluate a prospective CB's written policies and procedures, including the credentials of its auditors.
 If all of these are acceptable, the ANAB assessor team performs a rigorous on-site examination of the CB's internal operations and then witnesses the CB conducting a complete client audit.

-Accreditations are valid for four years.
+Accreditations are valid for five years.
+(ANAB started the process of transitioning from a four-year cycle to a five-year cycle in 2016.)
 Continuance of accreditation (surveillance) includes an annual office assessment and an annual witnessed audit. a complete reassessment is required every four years.
 Increased surveillance may required performed if the CB wishes to extend the scope of accreditation to cover additional industry sectors or to participate in certain specialty fields.

 Each management systems CB is required to have a system for handling complaints.
 ANAB evaluates the operation of the complaint system during its surveillance.
 Every CB also has an appeals system through which clients can appeal adverse decisions.
 The CB's appeals system is also evaluated by ANAB during surveillance.